What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 so their books will stand out in a crowded market and so they can avoid mistakes and unnecessary expenses.

-Hiring a self-publishing coach like me gives authors a step-by-step plan for self-publishing that works best for their goals, helps them to identify exactly where they’ll make their book available and helping them decide who to hire and what to hire out.
+Hiring a self-publishing coach like me gives authors a step-by-step plan for self-publishing that works best for their goals, helps them identify exactly where they’ll make their book available, and helps them decide who to hire and what to hire out.

-Self-publishing coaches help authors with strategy—most importantly, advising them on what self-publishing platforms and book formats are right for them and showing them how to optimize their book’s visibility and increase sales with key retailers and distributors such as Amazon Kindle Direct Publishing—KDP.
+Self-publishing coaches help authors with strategy—most importantly, advising them on what self-publishing platforms and book formats are right for them and showing them how to optimize their book’s visibility and increase sales with key retailers and distributors such as Amazon Kindle Direct Publishing—also known as KDP.

-They can also help authors with multiple books to maximize profits and sharpen their long-term vision.
+They can also help authors with multiple books maximize profits and sharpen their long-term vision.

 I’ve done all this and more dozens of times, typically with one-on-one calls, email support, and helpful handouts and resources.